Scream Like a Baby: Music and lyrics

 "Scream Like a Baby" was one of several tracks on Scary Monsters that evolved from pieces Bowie had written years before.
 It was originally composed in 1973, with different lyrics, as "I Am a Laser" for The Astronettes (Ava Cherry, Geoffrey MacCormack and Jason Guess).
 Bowie worked on an album for the group but it was eventually dropped, finally surfacing in 1995 as the Ava Cherry album People from Bad Homes; "I Am a Laser" was one of the tracks.

+Release, promotion and live performances

-Bowie intended to play the song during his 1987 Glass Spider Tour, but dropped the song from the set list before the tour started.
+"Scream Like a Baby" was released as the B-side to the single "Fashion" in October 1980.
+Bowie intended to play the song during his 1987 Glass Spider Tour, including in rehearsals leading up to the tour, but the song was dropped from the set list by the time the tour started.